danemacaulay/convert-html-to-pdf/README.md

-# Convert HTML to PDF
+# Convert HTML to PDF Example

-this will convert the included `index.html` into a pdf called `page.pdf`. the included index.html will read in the browsers cookie and write it to the page in order to demonstrate chrome's ability to set cookies
+This will convert the included `index.html` into a pdf called `page.pdf`.
+The included index.html will read in the browsers cookie and write it to the page in order to demonstrate chrome's ability to set cookies.

-the pdf will only be created with the global variable `pageFullyLoaded` is set to true
+The pdf will only be created when the global variable `pageFullyLoaded` is set to true.

 # Run